LwbXc/STBench/README.md

       |—— cot_prompting.py      # run experiments with cot prompting
       |—— fine_tuning.py        # run experiments with fine-tuning
       |—— result_parser.py      # code for identifying the final answer of the model
-      |—— config.py             # A declaration of some configuration such as the file path for each task
+      |—— config.py             # a declaration of some configuration such as the file path for each task
 ```
 1. To benchmark a new model, namely **NEW_MODEL**